Paul Goldschmidt Preview, Player Props: Cardinals vs. Pirates

 Paul Goldschmidt At The Plate

-- Among qualifying batters in MLB action, he ranks 29th in batting average, 18th in on-base percentage, and 47th in slugging.
+- He ranks 32nd in batting average, 20th in on base percentage, and 54th in slugging among qualifying hitters in baseball.

+- In 65.6% of his 131 games this season, Goldschmidt has picked up at least one hit.
+He's also had 45 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.